kvalle/greetr/blogpost.md

 ### The WSGI-file

-The first thing we need to do to make Apache understand how to run our application is to write a `.wsgi` file.
+The first thing we need to do to make Apache understand how to run our application is to write called `greetr.wsgi`.
-This is the file we are going to tell Apache to run, and needs to contain everything necessary for Apaches `mod_wsgi` to instansiate the application.
+This is the file we'll be telling Apache to run, and it needs to contain everything necessary for Apaches `mod_wsgi` to instanciate the application for us.

-Here is the [wsgi file](https://github.com/kvalle/greetr/blob/master/greetr.wsgi) we'll use for Greetr:
+This is what [the file](https://github.com/kvalle/greetr/blob/master/greetr.wsgi) looks like:

 	import sys
 	import site